 Hold an articulated pelvis in the position it occupies in the erect individual, and note the degree of tilting of the hip bone and sacrum.
 The anterior superior iliac spines and the upper margin of the symphysis pubis lie in the same vertical plane.
-Note an important horizontal plane, the upper border of the symphysis pubis, the spine of the ischium, the tip of the coccyx, the head of the femur and the apex of the greater trochanter lie in the one plane.
+Note an important horizontal plane, of the femur and the apex of the greater trochanter lie in the one plane.
 This plane passes through the pelvic cavity at a level with the tip of the finger of the clinician during rectal or vaginal examination.
 The ovaries in the female and the seminal vesicles in the male lie in this plane.